patelmiteshn/patelmiteshn.github.io/index.md

     <video src="videos/gi-tract.mp4" controls autoplay muted="1" width="100%" > </video>
   </div>
   <div align="justify">
-    <p>In this project we developed an image based endoscope localization system that combines deep learning predictions with traditional computer vision methods to estimate the pose of the endoscope. </p>
+    <p>In this project we developed an image based endoscope localization system that combines deep learning predictions with traditional computer vision methods to estimate the pose of the endoscope.
+The deep learning model classifies the area/zone of the endoscope which is further utilized to do feature matching using traditional computer vision technique.  </p>
     </div>
 </div>
 </body>